abemscac/pies-doc/docs/react/use-state.md

 Despite the fact that `useState()` can be used to declare a state of any type, it doesn't mean that everything is suitable to be a state.
 For example, we can use `useState()` to declare a state of type function like `useState(() => () => { ... })`; the extra function wrapper is there due to how [state initializer](#state-initializer) works in `useState()`.
 Although this works fine, it just doesn't feel right, does it?

-As we've mentioned in [Reactive Values](./reactive-values#when-to-make-a-variable-reactive), variables should only be declared as reactive if it **will change**, and **users must be informed of this change on the screen**.
+As we've mentioned in [Reactive Values](./reactive-values#when-to-make-a-variable-reactive), a variable should only be declared as reactive if it **will change**, and **users must be informed of this change on the screen**.
 Since users will not be able to see the function itself on the screen, making it a state is then not recommended.
 In these types of scenarios, using [reference](./use-ref) is usually a better choice.